davidjbradshaw/iframe-resizer/docs/troubleshooting.md

 The first steps to investigate a problem is to make sure you are using the latest version and then enable the [log](#log) option, which outputs everything that happens to the [JavaScript Console](https://developers.google.com/chrome-developer-tools/docs/console#opening_the_console).
 This will enable you to see what both the iFrame and host page are up to and also see any JavaScript error messages.

 Solutions for the most common problems are outlined in this section.
-If you need futher help, then please ask questions on [StackOverflow](http://stackoverflow.com/questions/tagged/iframe-resizer) with the `iframe-resizer` tag.
+If you need further help, then please ask questions on [StackOverflow](http://stackoverflow.com/questions/tagged/iframe-resizer) with the `iframe-resizer` tag.

 Bug reports and pull requests are welcome on the [issue tracker](https://github.com/davidjbradshaw/iframe-resizer/issues).
-Please read the [contributing guidelines](https://github.com/davidjbradshaw/iframe-resizer/blob/master/CONTRIBUTING.md) before openning a ticket, as this will ensure a faster resolution.
+Please read the [contributing guidelines](https://github.com/davidjbradshaw/iframe-resizer/blob/master/CONTRIBUTING.md) before opening a ticket, as this will ensure a faster resolution.

 ### Multiple IFrames on one page